MAGRabbani/WGS_of_BDchicken_data_analysis_codes/WGS_analysis_code_BDchciken_Rabbani.md

 # **Codes used for WGS data analysis**

 WGS data analyses from 96 Bangladeshi indigenous chickens were performed using standard bioinformatic tools in Scientific Linux 7-based High Performance Computing (HPC) system (Eddie) of the University of Edinburgh.
-The versions and parameters of the primary software/tools are described below:
+The codes used along with versions and parameters of the primary software/tools are described below:

 **_Step_1:_** **Quality control of FASTQ files (FastQC-v0.11.7)**